About Me, CyclistsHub.com, and Editorial Standards

 4. and first aid.

-We competed in teams and individually, and because we devoted much time to prepare, we were pretty successful.
+We competed in teams and individually, and we were pretty successful because we devoted much time to preparation.
 I even managed to win the solo edition of the same competition.

-We then fought with my team to the regional round and once more to the national round.
+We then fought with my team for the regional round and once more for the national round.

 Two articles in Czech newspapers